 Public schools in Uzbekistan

 When it comes to public schooling in Uzbekistan, the most immediate obstacle for expat families is the language barrier.
-Of the country's close to 11,000 public schools, the vast majority (almost 9,000) teach in Uzbek.
+Of the country's more than 10,000 public schools, the vast majority (almost 9,000) teach in Uzbek.
 The second most common language of instruction is Russian, used as the main language at fewer than 1,000 public schools across Uzbekistan.
-There are no public schools that teach in English.

 Private and international schools in Uzbekistan

 Private schools choose their own language of instruction.
-There are a number of international schools in Tashkent geared towards expats from certain countries.
+There are several international schools in Tashkent geared towards expats from certain countries.
 In the case of international schools, teaching is in the language of the school's country of origin, which is often English.

 International school fees are usually pricey, so if expat parents are relocating to Uzbekistan for work purposes it's worthwhile trying to negotiate the inclusion of education expenses in the relocation package.